 Fixing Common STL Issues: Non-Manifold Edges and Holes

-A practical troubleshooting guide for slicer warnings and broken meshes: what non-manifold means, how holes form, and how to fix issues at the source (2D) vs. downstream repair tools.
+A troubleshooting guide for slicer warnings and broken meshes: what non-manifold means, how holes form, and how to fix them at the source or with downstream repair tools.

 Step-by-step